Sharp Architects Pro Bono Architecture work helps numerous charities around the world.

 Designed for a charity, this further education centre was to be housed in a converted new build in a residential neighbourhood.
 The training was aimed at developing skills in young adults, particularly women, after they have completed their formal education.

-Working with an environmental charity that nurtures the environment and the human spirit, DSA director, Yasmin Shariff, helped build two dams in the Sinai desert to provide water for fruit gardens.
+Working with an environmental charity that nurtures the environment and the human spirit, Sharp Architect’s director, Yasmin Shariff, helped build two dams in the Sinai desert to provide water for fruit gardens.

 Building on ancient knowledge, the project aims to help local people revive historic fruit gardens originally established by monks at St Catherine’s Monastery.
 Work on site involved the hard graft of carrying large rocks and cement to build a three meter high structure to slow down the flow of water and feed the wells and reservoirs